kudobuilder/kudo/keps/0009-operator-toolkit.md

 ## Motivation

-KUDO provides a way to reduce the amount of code necessary for the creation of a operator for Kubernetes.
-The current implementation of KUDO requires a significant amount of YAML to define a operator, located in one file.
+KUDO provides a way to reduce the amount of code necessary for the creation of an operator for Kubernetes.
+The current implementation of KUDO requires a significant amount of YAML to define an operator, located in one file.
 This YAML relies in nested YAML inlined via multiline strings, is not extensible, and is prone to error.
-This KEP defines a operator SDK that solves these issues.
+This KEP defines an operator SDK that solves these issues.

 ## Goals